 Aloo Palak is a famous Indian home-style curry of potatoes and spinach.
 My version is a fuss-free, one-pan traybake that is extremely easy to make.
 This delicious Oven-Baked Aloo Palak is packed with healing spices and is great for meal prep days.
 It makes a wonderfully light meal.

 Aloo Palak - a true Indian homestyle curry of potatoes and spinach

 1. Add All ingredients (except spinach) to a large bowl.
-Make sure the potatoes and tomatoes are cut into 1-inch sized pieces and onion is diced finely.
+Make sure the potatoes and tomatoes are cut into 1-inch-sized pieces and the onion is diced finely.

 2. Mix all ingredients well.
 Use your hands to mix ingredients well, ensuring that the spices coat all the veggies evenly.

 3. Spread Aloo Palak mixture on a prepared tray - Line a large, rimmed baking tray with baking paper.
 Spread the Aloo Palak mix evenly on the prepared tray making sure there is room for the veggies to breathe.

 4. Bake in the hot oven.
 Bake for the stipulated time in the hot oven until potatoes are done, golden and tender when tested with a fork.